Search This Blog

 Kiki (1926)

-Clarence Brown (NATIONAL VELVET) directs this silent comedy with Norma Talmadge, one of the great Stars of the silent era.
-It’s a real showcase for her comedic talents which were rarely displayed on the screen.
-It’s unfortunate that the vehicle is rather tiresome.
-Talmadge plays a Parisian gamin who cons her way into the chorus of a popular Follies show produced by Ronald Colman who she promptly falls in love with.
-The major problem is that Talmadge’s Kiki is supposed to be a captivating, impish child of the streets and we the audience are supposed to find her antics adorable.
+A Parisian gamin (Norma Talmadge) cons her way into the chorus line of a popular follies show.
+She promptly falls in love with the show's producer (Ronald Colman).
+Based on the play by Andre Picard and directed by Clarence Brown (NATIONAL VELVET).
+Norma Talmadge was one of the great stars of the silent era and this movie is a real showcase for her comedic talents which were rarely displayed on the screen.
+It's unfortunate that the vehicle is rather tiresome.
+Although she was only 32 when she did the movie, Talmadge seems rather matronly for a street waif.
+The major problem is that Talmadge's Kiki is supposed to be a captivating and impish child of the streets and we the audience are supposed to finder her antics adorable.
 What Kiki is, however, is a little deceitful and annoying brat.
-Destroying other people’s mail, threatening people with scissors, pretending to be ill etc. and we’re supposed to think, “Oh, how cute!”.
-The one performance I did enjoy was George K. Arthur as Colman’s valet who’s onto Kiki’s tricks.
+Destroying other people's mail, threatening people with scissors, pretending to be ill, etc. and we're supposed to think, "oh, how cute!" when what she really needs is a good spanking.
+The one performance I did enjoy was George K. Arthur as Colman's valet who's on to Kiki's tricks.
 With Gertrude Astor, Marc McDermott and Frankie Darro.

 Red Garters (1954)